-If you’re pregnant or thinking about getting pregnant, you may be concerned about how infection with the coronavirus (also called COVID-19) may affect your pregnancy.
+If you’re pregnant or thinking about getting pregnant, you may be concerned about how COVID-19 infection may affect your health and your pregnancy.

 Can COVID-19 cause health problems during pregnancy?